Peugeot Logo Survey – What People Think About New Lion

 1) “It looks like other car badges”

-This is the biggest negative: “animal + shield” can feel like a template.
-Some commentators openly compared it to other brands and questioned whether the industry is becoming too homogeneous.
+This is the core negative: “animal + shield” can feel like a template.
+Some commentators questioned whether the industry is drifting toward badge sameness.

 FAQ